bookercodes/articles/csharp-6-an-introduction.md

 Understand that the new features in C# 6.0 stem from changes the compiler *only*. **You do *not* need to target the latest framework version to use C# 6.0 features.** This is because C# 6.0 is not dependent on new IL instructions, nor is it dependent on new types in the framework libraries (with one exception for *interpolated strings*, but we'll cross that bridge when we come to it.).

 One more thing to note before we dive in is that, if you want to use C# 6.0 (and of course, you do), you’ll need to be using Visual Studio 2015.
-If you are yet to install Visual Studio 2015, you can head over to the [Visual Studio website](https://www.visualstudio.com/en-us/products/vs-2015-product-editions.aspx), and download Visual Studio 2015 Community Edition for free.
+If you are yet to install Visual Studio 2015, you can head over to the [Visual Studio website](https://www.visualstudio.com/en-us/products/vs-2015-product-editions.aspx), and download the community edition for free.

 ### Conclusion